-If you registered for a custom or corporate program through your employer or another organization, Yale is reaching out to the responsible contact at your organization to discuss the details of how the COVID-19 pandemic will impact your program.
-Any decision to postpone will be communicated to you by your organization.
+If you registered for a custom or corporate program through your employer or another organization, Yale will reach out to the responsible contact at your organization to discuss any details of how the COVID-19 pandemic will impact your program.
+Any decisions either to postpone or to shift to an online format will be communicated to you by your organization.

 If you have further questions about your program, please reach out to the Client & Curriculum Development team member either listed on your program webpage or who has been in communication with your organization.

-If I cannot travel or I feel uncomfortable traveling for a program can I either forfeit my registration or defer my attendance?
+If I cannot travel, if I feel uncomfortable traveling, or if some other conflict occurs can I either withdraw from the course or defer my attendance?

 Do I need health insurance to attend a program?